-Color Measurement in Coating Industry, Plastic Industry, Textile and Food Instustry
+Color Measurement in Coating, Plastic, Textile and Food Industries

 In the painting and coating industry as well as in the textile and plastic industries colorimeters have been in use for many years.
 The processing industries are discovering the advantage of colorimeters more and more.
 Colorimeters have a favorable effect on production monitoring and quality control.

 Judging colors is a very subjective matter.
 Moreover one cannot sense colors with the same sensitivity everyday.
 Sometimes they are more or sometimes less differentiated.
 The usage of colorimeter allows an objective control of colors.
 This is especially required when different suppliers have to provide components of the same color.
 Colorimeters are available for various purposes and requirements in different categories and different price ranges.